Apple Recommends Children Under 13, Twins and Siblings Do Not Use Face ID On iPhone X - Slashdot

 Like most people on Earth?

+Yes, but what they mean is siblings that look like you according to an algorithm which also thinks that all kids under 13 look alike.
+This doesn't exactly inspire much confidence especially if this is the algorithm protecting your Apple Pay cards on your phone.
+Mind you at the price they are charging you probably won't have much money left on those cards for your look alike to access.

-I recommend not buying an iPhone X. (Score:2)
+I recommend not buying an iPhone X. (Score:3)

 Buy the 8, SE, 7 or 6S (or Droid) and vote with your wallet against this half arsed system AND save a bundle in the process.